p3Xxer/Jitsi_IGCAR/README.md

 # <p align="center">Jitsi Meet</p>

-Use the following command in terminal after cloning the project
+After cloning the project use the following command to run it

 make dev